 'The Invention of Nature" was a finalist of the Kirkus Book Prize 2015 and was shortlisted for the Andrew Carnegie Medals for Excellence in Fiction & Nonfiction.
-It won the Costa Biography Award 2015, Notable Book of Sigurd F. Olson Nature Writing Award (SONWA), and the LA Times Book Prize 2016.
+It won the Costa Biography Award 2015, Notable Book of Sigurd F. Olson Nature Writing Award (SONWA), the LA Times Book Prize 2016 and the Ness Award 2016 from the Royal Geographical Society.
 In November 2016 it will receive the inaugural James Wright Award for Nature Writing (Kenyon Review in association with the Nature Conservancy).
 It was selected by New York Times "10 Best Books of 2015".

 'The Invention of Nature" will be published in 21 countries.